About the project

 Son Vivienne is a lecturer in Digital Media at Flinders University.
 Recent projects, undertaken as a Post-Doctoral Research Fellow based at the University of Queensland’s Centre for Communication and Social Change (CfCSC), include scoping research in Free and Open Source Software and Digital Citizenship in India and Australia; and development of a hybrid online/face to face teaching space exploring ICTs and Community Media in Development contexts.
 Son undertook her doctorate based at ARC Centre of Excellence for Creative Industries and Innovation (CCi) at Queensland University of Technology, where her research explored Digital Storytelling as a tool for Everyday Activism, focusing particularly on the problems of Voice, Queer Identity and Networked Publics.
 Twitter: @sonjaviv

 We have also sought input, guidance, and inspiration from a diverse and highly skilled group of experts.
-Our advisory group includes:
+Our international advisory group includes:

 - Assoc.
 Prof. Angela Dwyer (Police Studies, University of Tasmania)